DTjomsland/sprout_planner/README.md

 FROM customers
 ```

 Object-relational-mappers allow for this same query to be created using the preferred language of the developer.
 Typically, when the word ORM is used, it is referring to the library that facilitates this technique.
-Below is an example of the same query from above written for a Python Flask application.
+Below is an example of the same query from above written for a Python Flask application using SQLAlchemy.

 ```
 result = session.query(Customers).all()